T. V. Sankaranarayanan: Early life and career

-Sankaranarayanan was born in Mayiladuturai of Thanjavur district in the South Indian state of Tamil Nadu.
-His father, Vembu Iyer, was a disciple of vocalist Madurai Mani Iyer; his mother was Mani Iyer's sister.
+Sankaranarayanan was born in Mayiladuthurai of Thanjavur district in the South Indian state of Tamil Nadu.
+His father, Vembu, was a disciple of vocalist Madurai Mani Iyer; his mother was Mani Iyer's sister.
 At age nine, Sankaranarayanan started learning music from his uncle (maamaa).
 Sankaranarayanan also learned from his father.

 He made his debut on the concert platform in 1968 and then gradually established himself as a Carnatic vocalist.
 He has performed in India and abroad and has several albums.
 In a profile published in the Financial Express, Subbudu, a music critic, once wrote: "Sankaranarayanan is indeed an asset to the Carnatic music world, where the tribe of good vocalists is dwindling."